sf-wdi-22-23/install_fest/mac_dev_tools.md

 Configuring your git settings to help GitHub track your contributions and to make it easier and smoother to commit.

-1. Use the following three `git config` commands to configure your git user information.
-We use the `global` option to make the configuration apply to all repos.
+1. Use the following three `git config` commands to configure your git user information and have git "cache" (remember) it for a few minutes.
+We use the `--global` (or `-g`) option to make the configuration apply to all repos.

 	```
 	git config --global user.name "YOUR-USERNAME"